I have created a new and improved version of K Money Mastery which is called, Mastering Book Publishing!

 Once people buy your product and have success from it, they'll inevitably want MORE from you.
 This is a sign that you're doing a good job!

 There's a certain percentage of people that will immerse themselves in your product and want to know more advanced, higher level techniques.
 These are the techniques or advice that is too much for the “newbie” to handle, but once someone has been through your program and has proficiency with it, they want to expand their education and achieve a level of mastery.

 This is known as your Advanced Training upsell.
-In my case, I've created my Full Disclosure membership for K Money Mastery.
+In my case, I've created my Full Disclosure membership for Mastering Book Publishing.
 This is a special members area that covers things beyond Kindle publishing, such as how to create a paperback version of your book, how to build an e-mail list from your book, using Facebook marketing, how to further optimize your book, more marketing/selling strategies, etc…

 Your advanced training is not required, but will take people to the next level.
 Some people just want the basic stuff and that's it.
 Others want more and want to be very successful.